 The preparation of the consolidated financial statements requires management to make judgments, estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying note disclosures.
 Judgments, estimates and assumptions are continually evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-By their nature, these judgments, estimates and assumptions are subject to uncertainty and the effect on the consolidated financial statements of future periods for changes in such factors could be significant.
+By their nature, these judgments, estimates and assumptions are subject to uncertainty and the effect on the consolidated financial statements in future periods for changes in such factors could be significant.
 Actual results may differ from these judgments, estimates and assumptions.

-Significant judgments used in the preparation of the consolidated financial statements include, but are not limited to:
+Significant estimates and judgments used in the preparation of the consolidated financial statements include, but are not limited to:

-- asset carrying values and impairment charges; - the economic recoverability of exploration expenditures incurred and the probability of future economic benefits from the expenditures; - the expected costs of reclamation and remediation; - the calculation of share-based compensation, which includes the assumptions used in the Black-Scholes option pricing model such as volatility, estimated forfeiture rates and expected time until exercise; - useful life of property, plant and equipment; - those relating to the assessment of the Company's ability to continue as a going concern; - the determination of functional currency, as the Canadian dollar for the parent company and the US dollar for the wholly owned subsidiaries; and - the determination that the test-mining, heap leach processing and gold and silver recovery methods employed during Phase I - Pilot Plant Operations represents a continuation of the Company's mining interests activities.
+- asset carrying values and impairment charges; - the economic recoverability of exploration expenditures incurred and the probability of future economic benefits from the expenditures; - the expected costs of reclamation and remediation; - the calculation of share-based compensation, which includes the assumptions used in the Black-Scholes option pricing model such as volatility, estimated forfeiture rates and expected time until exercise; - useful life of property, plant and equipment; - the fair value of gold call options; - the portion of convertible debentures directly apportioned to equity; - · those relating to the assessment of the Company's ability to continue as a going concern; and - the determination of functional currency, as the Canadian dollar for the parent company and the US dollar for the wholly owned subsidiaries;